ernesto1/monochrome/builder/java-tools/music-player/src/site/markdown/interface.md

 Track info metadata:

-- The remaining files are the current song details.
+- Files with the `track` prefix are the current song details.
 - The `albumArtPath` file is optional, if no album art is available the file will not exist.